degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

 #### *Petit four*

-Cannelé de Bordeaux with Vermuth wine.
+Cannelé de Bordeaux with Vermuth wine as [Petit four].
 I love Cannelé, these wonderfully buttery and soft sweets are the perfect finale to a French tasting with a Chinese twist.
  They were made exactly as they should be.
 I adore them and of course, they get the Order of the Happy Eggplant. _5&nbsp;[eggplants]._
 <center><div style="width:85%">